Master C Pointers: Beginner to Intermediate Guide with Diagrams & Code Examples

 Benefits of Mastering Pointers and Arrays

-• Using pointers allows you to manipulate memory space flexibly
+• Using pointers allows you to flexibly manipulate memory space

 5. Functions and Pointers

-Rewriting Values Using Pointers
+Modifying Values Using Pointers

-Example: Without Pointers
+Example: Without a Pointer

 void update(int x) {